Metroid Prime VR

 The HUD is another hangover from flat-screen design.
 The helmet overlay — health, radar, ammo, danger warnings — was built for a 4:3 television viewed from a couch.
 In a headset, some elements feel too large, others too small, and the persistent border framing can feel claustrophobic.
 It’s readable, but it’s not elegant.

 Performance depends heavily on your hardware.
 Dolphin emulation already stresses a CPU in certain areas — the rain-soaked intro, dense rooms with multiple enemies — and rendering the scene twice for stereo 3D adds overhead.
+Primed’s motion control layer adds its own processing on top.
 The game is playable on mid-range hardware if you accept some dropped frames in demanding sequences, but you’ll need a solid PC to maintain consistent comfort framerates throughout.

 The Experience, Honestly Assessed

-Despite all of that, this is still Metroid Prime in a headset, and that combination is hard to dismiss.
+Despite all of that, this is still Metroid Prime in a headset with motion-tracked aim, and that combination is hard to dismiss.
 The isolation that defines the game — the silence of abandoned ruins, the environmental storytelling told through scan data, the gradual unlocking of a hostile alien world — gains presence when you’re inside it rather than watching it.
 Tallon IV stops being a level and starts feeling like a place you got dropped into.
+And now you can reach into that place, point your arm cannon at what’s trying to kill you, and feel the connection between your real hand and Samus’s weapon in a way that thumbstick aiming never provided.

 The game’s structure helps.
 Metroid Prime is slow.
 It rewards looking around.
 It doesn’t rush you with timed sequences or relentless enemy waves.
 That pace is a gift in VR, where sensory overload is the enemy.
 You can stand on a platform and just watch the rain.
 You can scan every piece of lore without feeling like you’re burning time.
 The game wants you to inhabit the space, and VR makes that literal.